Version | 1.0 |

 Final Week | 40% | 1 to 6 |

-Overall requirements: Students must achieve a result of 40% or above in the exam itself to pass the exam, and must pass the exam to be able to pass the unit.
-An overall final unit score of 50% or above must be achieved to pass the unit assessment.
+Overall requirements: Students must achieve a result of 50% or above in the exam itself to pass the exam, and must pass the exam to be able to pass the unit.
+An overall final unit score of 50% or above must be achieved to pass the unit once all assessment, including the exam, has been completed.

 Prescribed and Recommended Readings